 Reservations can be made up to 14 days in advance for now, but the long-term plan is to change the system so reservations can be made up to 30 days in advance.
 Visitors are asked to arrive within 30 minutes of their reservation time.
 However, you must leave by the end of your reservation time.
 So if you are a slow stroller, make sure you’re there at the beginning of your time slot!

-If you’re visiting Hawaii from mainland North America and jet lag has you awake bright and early, visit the park and hit the hiking trails before the crowds get there.
-We started our hike not long after the park opened, and I’m so glad we did.
+If you’re visiting Hawaii from mainland North America and jet lag has you awake bright and early, visit the park and start hiking Diamond Head before the crowds get there.
+We started our Diamond Head hike not long after the park opened, and I’m so glad we did.
 The temperatures were relatively cool, there weren’t many people (though we were far from alone), and it was neat to see so many locals getting their workouts in.
 It helped me realize that Diamond Head is so much more than a tourist attraction — it’s a beloved part of the community.

 4. Pay Online — But Bring Cash